 The best way to travel is by car since the roads are generally in good condition.
-Bus lines from and to major cities are frequent and affordable but buses tend to be slow and crowed during season.
+Bus lines from and to major cities are frequent and affordable but buses tend to be slow and crowded during the season.
 If you’re heading to one of the islands there are multiple ferries, especially during the summer.

-First time visitors are usually attracted by coastal towns like Dubrovnik, Split, Zadar, Šibenik or national parks such as Plitvice and Krka but there are plenty of smaller towns on the coast suitable for a classic Croatian sunbathing holiday.
+First-time visitors are usually attracted by coastal towns like Dubrovnik, Split, Zadar, Šibenik or national parks such as Plitvice and Krka but there are plenty of smaller towns on the coast suitable for a classic Croatian sunbathing holiday.
 All islands are beautiful and popular.
 You should decide what kind of holiday you want and then choose the perfect island for you – Brač, Hvar, Vis, Lastovo, Šolta, Krk… The capital of Zagreb is worth of visit as well, being the focal point of Croatian public life.
 Inland has it owns beautiful towns and rural households with a lot of touristic attractions.

 - National and Nature Parks